 Before you ask for a trace

-If you asked for a direct deposit refund, double-check the account information provided to the IRS to be sure there were no mistakes on the return — the IRS assumes no responsibility for errors by you or your preparer.
-You should also check with your financial institution, to make sure the mistake hasn't been at their end.
+If you asked for a direct deposit refund, double check the bank account information you provided to the IRS to be sure there were no mistakes on the return.
+The IRS assumes no responsibility for errors by you or your preparer.
+You should also check with your financial institution to make sure the mistake hasn't been at their end.

 When can I ask the IRS to trace my refund?

-Direct deposit: The IRS generally direct-deposits refunds within 21 days after receiving your return.
-If you don’t receive your deposit within 5 days after the 21 days have passed, you can request a trace.
+Direct deposit: The IRS generally direct deposits refunds within 21 days after receiving your tax return.
+If you don’t receive your deposit within five days after the 21 days have passed, you can request a refund trace.